kjbhargava/fruitsDB/README.md

 # fruitsDB

-practice using MongoDB and Mongoose
+This app is practice using MongoDB and Mongoose to work on back-end persistence as well as implementing CRUD to the back-end data.